-1) the request for assistance comes from the community and not from us; we don’t tell them what they need; they tell us.
+It starts with them: The request for assistance comes from the community and not from us; we don’t tell them what they need; they tell us.

-3) the group responsible for the project must be a cross-section of the community, and the project must benefit the community, not just a particular section or group.
+Community Responsibility: The group responsible for the project must be a cross-section of the community, and the project must benefit the community, not just a particular section or group.

 Development vs Relief

-Operating in a way that fosters true “development” is very different from the “relief” model of operating in a poor, developing country.
-In the relief model, goods and services are given to people, with little or no responsibility being taken on their part.
+Relief is primarily needed when a natural or man-made disaster occurs and people’s very survival is at stake.
+Goods and services are given to people, with little or no responsibility being taken on their part.
 They are not trained to provide these goods or services for themselves, and there is little incentive for them to do so.

 In the last two decades, billions of dollars have been sent to Haiti.
 Yet when you look around the country, there seems to be very little to show for it.
 Why is that?
-We believe it is because many organizations, however well-intentioned, are providing “relief” instead of doing the work of “development”, and in many cases creating greater dependency which is counter-productive to Haiti becoming a developed nation.
+Many organizations in Haiti think they are providing development, but when their activities are closely examined, they are essentially providing relief.
+This results in an even greater dependency on the aid agencies, which is counter-productive to Haiti becoming a developed nation.